 VALLEY OF FIRE STATE PARK PHOTO TRIPS

-A stopover to photograph the red rocks of the Valley of Fire should be mandatory if we are traveling through Sin City, since it is one of the best things to do from Las Vegas.
+A stopover to photograph the red rocks of the Valley of Fire should be mandatory if we are traveling through Sin City, since it is one of the best things to do near Las Vegas.

 This state park is located just 1 hour from the “Sin City”, in Nevada, and offers a few unique compositions.
 Like the Grand Canyon, sunset and sunrise are the best times to photograph it.